citp/privacy-policy-historical/s/si/sil/siliconrepublic.com.md

-> *The following text is extracted and transformed from the siliconrepublic.com privacy policy that was archived on 2005-02-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050207193042id_/http%3A//www.siliconrepublic.com/privacy/index.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the siliconrepublic.com privacy policy that was archived on 2005-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051217182500id_/http%3A//www.siliconrepublic.com/privacy/index.html) for the most accurate reproduction.*

-# SiliconRepublic - Privacy Policy
+# SiliconRepublic.com: Ireland's technology news service providing Irish tech news & analysis

 Siliconrepublic.com has created this privacy statement to demonstrate our firm commitment to privacy.
 The following discloses the information gathering and dissemination practices of siliconrepublic.com.